oduameh/node-course/docs/Instructions/running-the-node.md

 sidebar_position: 2
 ---

-# Running the Cardano Node
+# Running the Cardano node

 ### Acquire the node